Michele Reagan: Social positions

-Michele Reagan has been given mixed ratings from pro-choice and pro-life organizations regarding abortion.
+Michele Reagan has been given mixed ratings from organizations on both sides of the abortion rights issue.
 In 2012, Reagan was given a rating of 50% by NARAL/Arizona Right to Choose.
 In 2011 and 2009 respectively, she was given a 60% and 67% rating by Planned Parenthood.
 Her highest pro-choice score was 100% given by Planned Parenthood.
 The anti-abortion organization, Arizona Right to Life, gave her a 66% rating.

 In 2011, Reagan voted against HB2416 which defined the abortion pill as a surgery, and voted against a bill prohibiting physicians assistants from providing an abortion pill; conversely, Reagan voted in favor of a bill making Planned Parenthood ineligible for The Working Poor Tax Credit.
 Reagan voted against banning abortions after 20 weeks of pregnancy.
 She also broke with her party and voted with Democrats against allowing employers to refuse to provide birth control coverage to employees.

 On LGBT issues, she has a mixed record.
 She voted in favor of defining marriage as between one man and one woman, but she also voted against a bill that would have prevented same-sex couples from adopting.
 She was one of four Republicans in the state house to vote in favor of giving domestic partner rights to unmarried gay and straight couples.
 After same-sex marriage was legalized in Arizona, Reagan said that "[it] should be a proud day for Arizona as we celebrate equality."
 She was given a 100% rating by Equality Arizona which supports same-sex marriage and other LGBT rights.
 Representing the more conservative perspective, the Center for Arizona Policy, which opposes same-sex marriage and civil unions, gave Reagan a rating of 92% in 2012, her highest score, and a rating of 54% in 2008, her lowest score.